markolbert/GPSLocator/README.md

-# InReachLocator
+# GPSLocator

-InReachLocator is a simple Windows desktop app for interacting with your InReach account.
-It lets you keep track of an InReach device's last known location, and its 31 day history of tracking points and messages.
+GPSLocator is a simple Windows desktop app for interacting with your GPS device.
+It currently supports Garmin's InReach, and  lets you keep track of a device's last known location, and its history of tracking points and messages.

 Garmin, InReach and associated trademarks are copyright Garmin.